100 Famous Logos: Design Lessons & Brand Strategy for 2026

 Big, bold, and unapologetically Swedish.

-- The Fact: The blue and yellow colour scheme was adopted in the 1980s and is taken directly from the Swedish flag, a nod to the company's national heritage.
+- The fact is that the blue and yellow colour scheme was adopted in the 1980s and is directly inspired by the Swedish flag, a nod to the company’s national heritage.

 - My Take: This logo is like their furniture: simple, functional, and no-nonsense.
 The thick, bold font feels sturdy and dependable.
 The colours are bright and optimistic.
 You know precisely what you’re getting.